james9995/AsteroidsJavascript/README.md

 Hosted online at: http://jamesthompson.tech/AsteroidsJavascript/

 Scripted 24th - 26th August 2019.
-There are a number of tutorials for similar cersions of asteroids in javascript online, but I did not reference them, so this should be very different.
-My first attempt at html5 canvas manipulation and javascript codingbeyond drawing squares and circles.
+There are a number of tutorials available for a number of versions of asteroids written in javascript, but I did not reference them, so this should be very different.
+My first attempt at html5 canvas manipulation and javascript coding beyond drawing squares and circles.

 Gameplay and scoring tries to emlate 1979, as per description http://www.classicgaming.cc/classics/asteroids/play-guide